manifoldfinance/kb/docs/Router/OpenMevRouter.md

 ### addLiquidityETH

-Adds liquidity to an ERC-20⇄WETH pool with ETH. msg.sender should have already given the router an allowance of at least amountTokenDesired on token. msg.value is treated as a amountETHDesired.
-Leftover ETH, if any, is returned to msg.sender
+Adds liquidity to an ERC-20⇄WETH pool with ETH. msg.sender should have already given the router an allowance of at least `amountTokenDesired` on the token. `msg.value` is treated as a `amountETHDesired`.
+Leftover ETH, if any, is returned to `msg.sender`

 ```solidity title="Solidity"
 function addLiquidityETH(address token, uint256 amountTokenDesired, uint256 amountTokenMin, uint256 amountETHMin, address to, uint256 deadline) external payable returns (uint256 amountToken, uint256 amountETH, uint256 liquidity)